BorisChen396/Pudding/docs/index.md

 # Pudding

-Pudding is a music player that let you enjoy music on your device and YouTube!
+Pudding is a music player that let you enjoy music from various platforms!

 [Download latest APK][get-latest-apk]{: .btn .btn-primary }